Trait odds::vec::VecExt

 The removed and inserted ranges don't have to match in length.

-Panics if range r
+Panics if range r is out of bounds.

-is not of exact length.
+Panics if iterator iter is not of exact length.

 fn retain_mut<F>(&mut self, f: F) where F: FnMut(&mut T) -> bool